Accelerant Detection: ASTM E1387 / E1618 and Passive Headspace Concentration

 Polyethylene flooring, cable insulation, and packaging materials produce n-alkane and 1-alkene series covering C3 to C20.
 This distribution overlaps the LPD class (C4-C9) and can extend into the MPD and kerosene ranges.
 The 1-alkene series (1-hexene, 1-heptene, 1-octene, etc.) produces characteristic ions at m/z 55, 69, and 83 that are present in some petroleum distillates but not others.
 A skilled analyst can use the alkene-to-alkane ratio in the extracted ion profiles to suggest substrate-pyrolysis contribution, but the discrimination is not absolute.

 Carpet backing materials, particularly SBR (styrene-butadiene rubber) latex, produce aromatic pyrolysis products including toluene, xylenes, and styrene, which at low concentrations can add to the m/z 91 extracted ion profile in a way that resembles a trace gasoline residue.
+Understanding which pyrolysis products each substrate generates requires the combustion-chemistry foundation in fire chemistry, pyrolysis and the arson investigation framework.
 Identifying the aromatic profile source requires the analyst to know the carpet backing composition, which requires scene documentation before sampling.

 NFPA 921 addresses this directly in Chapter 22 (the accelerant-detection chapter): the fire investigator and the laboratory analyst must collectively document all substrate materials present in the area of interest before collection of debris samples, and the analyst must explicitly evaluate whether the observed chromatographic pattern can be explained by substrate pyrolysis alone.
 When that documentation is absent or inadequate, the analyst's confidence in an accelerant identification should be reduced.